Pramipexole: Medical uses

 Pramipexole is used in the treatment of Parkinson's disease and restless legs syndrome.
 Safety in pregnancy and breastfeeding is unknown.

 A 2008 meta-analysis found that pramipexole was more effective than ropinirole in the treatment of restless legs syndrome.

 It is occasionally prescribed off-label for depression.
 Its effectiveness as an antidepressant may be a product of its strong partial agonistic activity on and preferential occupation of dopamine D_{3} receptors at low doses (see table below); as well, the drug has been shown to desensitize the inhibitory D_{2} autoreceptors but not the postsynaptic D_{2} receptors, leading to an increase in dopamine and serotonin levels in the prefrontal cortex.
 Chronic administration of pramipexole may also result in desensitization of D_{3} autoreceptors, leading to reduced dopamine transporter function.
 Trials have shown mixed results for depression.

-Pramipexole has also been used as a treatment for REM sleep behaviour disorder, but it is not licensed for use in this disorder.
+Pramipexole has also been used as a treatment for REM sleep behavior disorder, but it is not licensed for use in this disorder.
 Observational studies suggest it may reduce the frequency and intensity of REM sleep behavior disorder symptoms, but randomized controlled trials have not been performed, so the evidence for its role in this disorder is weak.